Refining the partition for multifold conic optimization problems: Partitions for multifold conic optimization problems

 where $s^\bot$ denotes the orthogonal complement to the linear span of $s$.

 For problems with constraints in the product form as in \eqref{pb:cop}, we introduce the notion of {\em componentwise strict complementarity}, which means that for each component $j$ there exists a pair $(x,y) \in S\eqref{pb:copos}$, such that $-y^j \in \ri N_{K_j}(A^jx-b^j)$.
-It is shown in Corollary~\ref{cor:compequal} that the two notions are equivalent.
+As we will see later, the two notions are equivalent.

-In \cite{BonRam} the notion of optimal partition, well known for linear programming and monotone linear complementarity problems (see e.g. \cite[Section 18.2.4]{BGLSa}), was extended to the abstract framework.
+In \cite{BonRam} the notion of optimal partition, well-known for linear programming and monotone linear complementarity problems (see, e.g., \cite[Section 18.2.4]{BGLSa}), was extended to our abstract framework.
 Let